facebookresearch/fairo/droidlet/documents/logical_form_specification/conditions.md

 }
 ```

-Note: `remove_condition` now covers number of times an action will be repeated as well.
+Note: `terminate_condition` now covers number of times an action will be repeated as well.
-`on_condition` implies: when CONDITION (the value of `on_condition`) happens do action.
+`init_condition` implies: when CONDITION (the value of `init_condition`) happens do action.
-`remove_condition` implies: keep doing action until CONDITION (the value of `remove_condition`) is met.
+`terminate_condition` implies: keep doing action until CONDITION (the value of `terminate_condition`) is met.

-control inside action implies control (with either remove_condition, on a certain condition and along a certain direction) on each instance of the action.
+control inside event_sequence implies control (with either terminate_condition, on a certain condition and along a certain direction) on the sequence of events.
-control outside the action list implies control over the entire sequence of action.
+For a single action, the event_sequence will be a list of length 1.

-If TTAD outputs only a raw CONTROL dict, the interpreter should apply that to the action at the top of the bot's stack.
+If the semantic parser outputs only a raw CONTROL dict, the interpreter should apply that to the action at the top of the bot's stack.
 CONDITION will be more explicitly defined by what works with blockly, but will be a superset of current stop conditions